der-Lehmann/number-flip-animation/README.md

 # number-flip-animation

-This package makes it easy to transition between to numbers using a flip/slide animation.<br>
+This package makes it easy to transition between two numbers using a sliding animation.
-The new number being changed to does not need to have the same number of digits as the number being changed from.<br>
+The new number being changed to does not need to have the same number of digits as the number being changed from.

-Leading zeros are not being used.<br>
-<br><br>
+## Example

 ![](./assets/demo1.gif)
 ![](./assets/demo2.gif)
-<br><br>

 ## Installation